 The next step is getting out of your own head and talking to real potential users.

 The best way to do this is to talk to them directly.
-At the beginning, this doesn’t scale, but that’s okay.
-Doing things manually is critical for early-stage startups.
 You can’t afford to sit back and wait for customers to come to you.
 You need to get out there and find them.

-- What are they currently doing to solve the problem your startup addresses?
+- What are they currently doing to solve the problem?

 - What frustrates them about it?